Search

 Let’s talk about another powerful way to avoid brain fog – don’t skip lunch.

 In a survey of over 5,000 workers from workplaces across the U.S., there is data that describes how common skipping lunch is.
-The study found that workers are 40% more likely to never take a lunch break than they were a year prior (Forbes, 2023).
+The study found that workers are 40% more likely to never take a lunch break compared to a year prior (Forbes, 2023).

 Nearly half of survey respondents (48%) said they skip lunch at least once a week.
 While 29% of workers block off time on their calendars for lunch, 62% say they can't actually use it for a meal (Forbes, 2023).